 Church Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Church Hill is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Church Hill who work in office and administrative support (11.46%), maintenance occupations (10.91%), and food service (8.50%).

-Church Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Church Hill is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Church Hill is that it can take a long time to commute to work.
 In Church Hill, the average commute to work is 31.19 minutes, which is quite a bit higher than the national average.